 Conditions governing access

-Some student and staff records are restricted in compliance with the Data Protection Act 1998.
+Some student and staff records are restricted in compliance with the UK General Data Protection Regulation and the Data Protection Act 1998.

 Conditions governing reproduction